 One of the great aspects of utilizing deep breathing as a coping tool is that you don't need any special training, equipment, special space or even extra time to do it.
 You can practice deep breathing while working, talking to friends and family, or in bed before you drift off to sleep.
 Simply bring awareness to the rate, depth and quality of your breath, first without attempting to manipulate it.
 Often this is enough to deepen the breath!
 If you need some extra help, place one hand on your belly and one on your chest.
 On the in-breath, make your belly big with air and keep your chest as still as you can.
 On the out-breath let go of the air and let your belly collapse inward.

 3 | What's an exercise I can do when I do have time to devote to my breathing practice?

 The breathing technique I've personally gained the most from is "Transformational Breathwork," in which the practitioner lies down, breathing in and out exclusively through the mouth, first quickly in to the low belly, then in to the chest, then out fully, then repeats for about 30 minutes to 1 hour.
 This instruction seems simple enough, but has intense transformative effects on one's emotional state, physical experience, spiritual growth and perspective on life.
 The practice can cause individuals to move past physical discomfort and break through limiting beliefs about oneself.
 I suggest practicing this breathwork with a meditation teacher who has experiencing facilitating this process for others.

-If you're local to the Los Angeles area, I highly recommend breathwork classes as The Den Meditation Studio (locations on La Brea and in Studio City.)
+If you're local to the Los Angeles area, and are looking for a large class setting, I highly recommend breathwork classes at The Den Meditation Studio (locations on La Brea and in Studio City.)
 I take Jon Paul Crimi's workshop and Rebecca Kordecki's class — both are AH-mazing!